-So then the question becomes, does sweating make you burn more calories?
+So then the question is – does sweating make you burn more calories?

 Ever heard of hot yoga?
-Some sources claim that you can burn up to 1,000 calories an hour but that’s mostly false.
-In fact, studies have shown that it only burns 300-500 calories per 90 minutes.
-If you wanted to, you could even burn the same amount of calories by walking around your neighborhood.
+Some sources claim that you can burn up to 1,000 calories an hour but unfortunately, that’s mostly false.

 Having said that, sweat can be used to measure the intensity of your exercise.
-In other words, you can use it as a guideline to see how hard you’re working.
-Generally speaking, you want to do at least 30 minutes of moderate-intensity exercise five days a week—so you should be sweating at least a bit.
+Put simply, you can use it as a guideline to see how hard you’re working.
+The more you’re sweating, the higher your calorie burn will be.

 What Determines How Much You’ll Sweat?

 Not everyone sweats the same amount.
-For example, one person might sweat a lot from a short run whereas another person might not sweat at all.
-At the end of the day, there are a number of factors that are at play.
+For example, one person might experience excessive sweating after a short run whereas another person might not sweat at all.

 Your fitness level is important as well; the fitter you are, the quicker you’ll sweat.
-Why?
-Your body will be more efficient at regulating temperature compared to someone who doesn’t exercise often.
-This allows your body to cool down faster—this, in return, lets you work out for longer.
+This has to do with the fact that your body will be more efficient at regulating body temperature compared to someone who doesn’t exercise often.
+This allows your body to cool down faster, which means you can work out for longer.

-Does Sweating Help With Weight Loss? – Common Myths About Sweating
+Does Sweating Help You Burn Calories? – Common Myths About Sweating

 If you Sweat, It Means That Your Workout Is More Effective